Contact and HoursPhone:

 - Ultrasound exams

 You must have a referral from your clinician before you make an appointment or come in.
-All x-rays are done on a walk-in basis.
-All other exams are by appointment.
-For all other appointments call 203-432-0340.
+All exams are by appointment, call 203-432-0340 to schedule.
 We will inform you of any pre-test preparation when you schedule your appointment.

 Please note: You cannot bring your young children with you to your exam.
 Children are not allowed in the examination rooms and may not be left in the waiting room unattended.

 Michael Goulet, PT, MPH, CRA

 Linda Blackwood, RT, RDMS

 Karl Horobin, RT